Bacille Calmette-Guérin (BCG) Vaccine Clinical Trials, Dosage, Efficacy, Indications, Side Effects

 BCG Vaccine Leprosy

 Repeat BCG vaccination is standard practice in many countries to prevent Hansen's disease (leprosy).
-In 2018, the WHO included leprosy in the single-dose BCG vaccination recommendation.
+In 2018, the WHO included leprosy in its recommendation for single-dose BCG vaccination.

 BCG Vaccine Liver Cancer Tumors

-UC Davis Health study published in Advanced Science in February 2024 found that a dose of BCG vaccine reduced liver tumor burden and extended the survival of mice with liver cancer.
+A study published by UC Davis Health in Advanced Science in February 2024 found that a dose of the BCG vaccine reduced liver tumor burden and extended the survival of mice with liver cancer.
 The study is the first to show BCG vaccinations as a potential treatment for hepatocellular carcinoma, a condition often associated with unfavorable treatment outcomes.
 Vaccination was characterized by a favorable safety profile and efficacy in inhibiting fibrosis, improving metabolism, and engaging trained immunity and T cells in therapeutic mechanisms.

 BCG Vaccine Tuberculosis